sorentwo/soren-website/_posts/2020-06-12-announcing-oban-pro.md

 author: Parker Selbert
 title: "Oban 2.0 and the Introduction of Oban Web+Pro"
 summary: >
-  Announcing Oban 2.0 and the future of sustaining Oban through licensing.
+  Announcing Oban 2.0 and the future of sustaining Oban with Web+Pro.
 tags: elixir oban
 ---